volegas/todo_nuxt-firebase/README.md

 I started off with basing the chats on a more "friends" show style conversation.
 Because ofcourse 10 seasons weren't enough.
 I scraped the friends transcripts from [here](https://fangj.github.io/friends/) using cheerio.
-And trained a new model on
+And trained a new model on RunwayML on those transcripts.

+Going futher,